SoftInstigate/restheart-website/docs/v4/_example-angularjs-app.md

 Note the argument {"If-Match": $scope.selected.\_etag.$oid}

-This adds the If-Match request header with the values of the note property \_etag.$oid.
+This adds the If-Match request header with the values of the note property \_etag.\$oid.
 RESTHeart implements the Entity Tag optimistic concurrency control protocol: existing resources can be modified only specifying the correct ETag in this header, otherwise 409 Conflict or 412 Precondition Failed return error codes are returned.
 This makes sure